eteran/nedit-ng/README.md

 There aren't many of them, but some things just can't be done in Qt to my knowlege.

-* In NEdit, some menus have accelerators which indicate 2 shortcuts.
-For
-  example: "[Shift]Ctrl + F" meaning that the shift is optional and will alter the behavior of the shortcut.
-I am not aware of a way to do this using Qt, short of making a completely custom menu system.
 * NEdit has several points of customization which are controlled by XResource files.
-I intend to create a new dialog for these "advanced" options.
+I intend to create a new dialog for these "advanced" options or Qt style sheets.
 * Secondary selection stuff.
 NEdit (apparently) has some features involing X11's secondary selection system.
 I honestly had no idea these existed before starting this project.
 And it seems that secondary selections are not a